bmarolleau/iws-liberty-security/README.md

 ```
 3. Repeat the same steps for other API's/Web Services and potentially use the "Merge" feature of JMeter to merge different jmx in one jmx.
 Customize the generated jmeter jmx script  (datapools, etc.) & run your tests.
 <br/><br/>
-4. Here, we see that the HTTPS encryption and the Java Interceptor that validates a 3rd party certificate is quite transparent regarding the performance of this Web Service.
+4. Here, we see that the HTTPS encryption and the Java Interceptor (TAI) processing that validates the 3rd party certificate is quite transparent.
+The performance of this Web Service remains quite similar with and without TAI.
 <br/><br/>
 ![jmeter test](./images/iws-tai-jmeter-test.jpg)
 <br/><br/>
 5. Great news!!
-Average response times stay below 50 ms and the throughput is not impacted here, as most of the time is efficiently spent in the RPG program and DB2 for i query execution, and not in the IWS/TAI processing!
+Average response times stay below 50 ms even with TAI+https with a throughput not impacted here.
+Indeed, most of the time is efficiently spent in the RPG ILE program and DB2 for i query execution, and not in the IWS/TAI processing!
 <br/><br/>
 ![TAI and no TAI throughput  ](./images/iws-tai-jmeter-throughput.jpg)